libp2p/specs/7-properties.md

 In the Internet of 2015, we have a processing model where a program may be running without the ability to open multiple -- or even single -- network ports.
-Most hosts are behind NAT, whether of household ISP variety or new containerized data-center type.
+Most hosts are behind NAT, whether of the household ISP variety or the new containerized data-center type.
 And some programs may even be running in browsers, with no ability to open sockets directly (sort of).
 This presents challenges to completely peer-to-peer networks that aspire to connect _any_